ZmG/wsk-tutorial/README.md

 cf push

 This will download all the dependencies from requirements.txt including this tutorial.
-Everytime you want to update something, make sure to re-run this command and make sure any changes made to the tutorial have been committed to the repo: https://github.com/ZmG/wsk_tutorial
+Everytime you want to update something, make sure to re-run this command and ensure any changes made to the tutorial have been committed to the repo: https://github.com/ZmG/wsk_tutorial